the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 (pd-overview-planning)=
 # Planning for Project Design

-Thinking about reproducibility from the start of your project is the best way to save time and get the most out of the available tools.
+Thinking about reproducibility from the start of your project is the best way to save time and get the most out of the available tools (see image {ref}`research-cycle`).
 Creating connections between data, code, methodology, as well as diverse collaborators, can seem like a daunting task if it has not been planned from the beginning.
 By documenting and sharing project workflows and processes for research and researchers we can ensure sustainability and reusability of research for both the developers and future users.

-Design thinking in the context of the research project can lead to a better development process, maintenance, and future extension of our work.
+Human-centered approach in the context of the research project can lead to a better development process, maintenance, and future extension of our work.
 Furthermore, it will help improve the quality of future project design as we can learn lessons from what worked and what can be improved.

 (pd-overview-planning-expectation)=